Facebook Pixel Department Projects | Western Kentucky University

 This is an ongoing project directed by the Kentucky Folklife Program’s Bosnia Oral History Project Committee, in partnership with our department and community members, resulting among other things in an exhibit at the Kentucky Museum (9/29/17 through 6/30/18; extended to May 11, 2019!) called "A Culture Carried: Bosnians in Bowling Green."

-The Gardner House
+The Gardner House and the Green River Preserve

-The Gardner House is an early 19th century brick hall-and-parlor house located on the Upper Green River Biological Preserve.
+The Gardner House is an early 19th century brick hall-and-parlor house located on the Green River Preserve.
 The Flemish bond house is one of the oldest homes in Hart County.
 Since 2003, our faculty and students have been active in researching and documenting the structure.
 The first step was a student project to develop a Cultural Resource Management Plan and nominate the structure to the National Register of Historic Places, then students "mothballed" the structure to prevent further deterioration.
 Subsequent student projects included replacing mortar in the house, adding new gutters, and repairing and replacing historic windows.
 The structure provides a valuable laboratory for students to learn about historic preservation.
 At the same time we are preserving a valuable historic community resource.
 Related student projects have included a short documentary on YouTube, the Gardner Historic House blog, an article in the Potter College Magazine called "More Than a Building," and a radio piece on restoration of the house.

 Documentation of Traditional Cultural Place: Casita Rincon Criollo